nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - `Note` can be edited via the `EditCommand`.

 It is also additionally facilitated by these methods:
-- `NoteCommandParser#parse()` - Checks the input for the Note prefix, only adds a candidate into CLInkedIn if the entry has a `Note` prefix and a valid `Note` input
+- `AddNoteCommandParser#parse()` - Checks the input for the Note prefix, only adds a candidate into CLInkedIn if the entry has a `Note` prefix and a valid `Note` input
 - `AddressBookParser#parseCommand()` - Checks the input for `AddCommand` or `EditCommand`

 Here is an example of what happens when the recruiter attempts to add a candidate to CLInkedIn: